About the degree programme

 Career paths

-Our BSc Environmental Geosciences degree prepares you for a wide range of careers in environmental geosciences and beyond.
+Our BSc Environmental Geosciences degree prepares you to practice as an environmental professional for a wide range of careers in environmental geosciences and beyond.

 Where do our graduates find employment?